Salad Gardening

 • Arugula is one of the easiest vegetables to grow ever.
 It's fast (you'll get a full-size plant in about six weeks) and stays fresh longer than most greens.
 It can handle freezing temps and hot summers, which is definitely not true for other salad greens.
 If those reasons weren't enough to grow arugula, its unique smell and oils also make it unappetizing to garden pests that typically go for your salad greens.

-• Arugula adds a nice nutty flavor to dishes.
+• Arugula adds a nice peppery flavor to dishes.
 Throw arugula in a pasta or soup, braise it, eat it fresh, or make pesto.

 Learn more about the benefits of arugula and how it became the omnipresent green for restaurants to toss on dishes.
 Then plant some arugula seeds in your garden for harvests just around the corner.